389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

           log(dblayer\_strerror(rc1)) prints rc2 message if both values are are DBI\_RC\_OTHER)<br />
 Should double check that when hitting unexpected errors we just logs an error message and aborts the operation (as it is possible that we abort the txn before logging the errr)

     * Error handling should be done in the same thread than the operation (This is IMHO the case)

-## Alternatives ##

 * I thought about keeping the db code as it, but then it implies a lot of changes as we need to access the db plugin to determine what action to do or to log the error. (but the dblayer instance context is not always easily available when the message is logged)
 * Same as proposed solution but without storing data in thread local storage: problem is that we got clueless in case of unexpected database error. (unless an error message is logged by the plugin )<br />
 Hum that may be the better solution ...
 * I wondered about API name and though about several names:
 	* dbimpl ?   ( That was the chosen name )
-	* gdb ?
+	* gdb ?      (confusion with debugger)
-	* gendb ?
+	* gendb ?    (confusion with ldap database generation tool)
-	  (IMHO these 2 last names (For generic database) are confusing)
 	* Plgdb ?    (plugable database)
 * Typedef name format ?
 	* &lt;PREFIX&gt;\_&lt;NAME&gt;
 	* &lt;prefix&gt;\_&lt;name&gt;\_t ( That was the chosen format )

 ## Open Questions ##

+These questions will need to be solved in phase 4.

 * VLV and RECNO
-	Not an issue for this phase but it will be an issue when writing the lmdb implementation plugin.
-    (So far I have no idead how how to implement efficiently the DBI_OP_GET_RECNO (i.e: DB_GET_RECNO) and DBI_OP_MOVE_TO_RECNO (i.e DB_SET_RECNO) operation on lmdb
+	Not an issue for this phase but it will be an issue when writing the lmdb implementation plugin. (i.e Phase4) (So far I have no idead how how to implement efficiently the DBI_OP_GET_RECNO (i.e: DB_GET_RECNO) and DBI_OP_MOVE_TO_RECNO (i.e DB_SET_RECNO) operation on lmdb